klein0r/ioBroker.awtrix-ng/docs/en/README.md

 Just create an alias in `alias.0` of type `string` and convert your `boolean` value into any other text with a read function (like `val ? 'open' : 'closed'`). *This is an ioBroker feature and not related to this adapter.*

-**How can I update to the latest firmware version?**

-Just use the [onscreen menu](https://blueforcer.github.io/awtrix3/#/onscreen) and navigate to `update`.
-No need to use the web flasher again.

 **The device is getting hot while charging.**

 The hardware design is not the best.
 Please use a power supply which deliveres max.
 1A.

-**Is it possible to remove the battery from the device?**

-Yes, but you have to open the case with a heat gun (since the front glued to the case) and [modify the PCB with a step down converter](https://github.com/Blueforcer/awtrix3/issues/67#issuecomment-1595418765).

-**Is it possible to re-order apps?**

-By default, apps are displayed in the same order as in the instance configuration.
-Just move an app up or down to change it's position.
-History apps are always positioned after all custom apps!

-To set custom positions for each app, the expert option `custom positions` has to be enabled.
-After that, it is possible to define a position on each app.

 **Can I define a custom number format?**